dfinity/sns-testing/draft_1_proposal_instructions.md

    If you would rather have the proposal rejected, you can replace `y` in the above command with `n`.

-   The script will probably emit some scary-looking messages.
-The following are most likely benign:
+   The script will probably emit some messages that might seem worrying; however following are most likely benign:

    1. ```
       Neuron not eligible to vote on proposal.